henrylee746/fitness-mgmt/fitness-appc3005/README.md

 You can either use the deployment (recommended) or run the project locally.

-Or if you'd rather compile and run the production version yourself, you can follow the steps below.
+If you'd rather compile and run the production version yourself, you can follow the steps below.

 1. First, once you've cloned the repo, install all dependencies using: